AlbertoBarrago/albzCms/README.md

 Work in progress

 ###Resources
- 1.Bootstrap Framework
+ * Bootstrap Framework
- 2.Mysqli
+ * Mysqli
- 3.PHP 5 or higher
+ * PHP 5 or higher
- 4.Patience && Passion
+ * Patience && Passion

 *Have a fun ^^*